Hendrix-CS/csci270/labs/corpus.md

 between one and four minutes in length.
 An excerpt from a longer work is acceptable.

 The first recording should be purely instrumental music with no singing.
-The second recording should include a vocal performance.
+The second recording should include a vocal performance, sung in English.
 For the second recording, also submit the lyrics.

 A good source for public-domain recordings of classical music is [imslp.org](https://imslp.org/wiki/Main_Page).